brendan-w/lzr/README.md

 Open Source Laser Projection Software

 LZR is currently collection of backend libraries and binaries which can form the bones of laser show GUIs, or creative applications.
-Here are the main components:

 liblzr
 ------